cirocosta/observer-c/README.md

 ## Using

+1. Create something to be observed and other thing to be observing the first one;

+2. The observable (subject) includes `observer.h` and `subject.h`.
+The observer only includes `'observer.h`.

+3. The subject needs to implement at least the subject's interface and two methods: `registerObserver` and `unregisterObserver`.

+4. The observers then implement the observer interface and the `notify` method, which is called when an event it is watching is triggered.

+Check out the example for a better explanation on this.

 ## The Example

 In our example we have some animals, each of them defining a method that will be triggered when a cat meow.